 Follow ABoxTik

 The green tea that surrounds our lives is actually a very practical tea product, and it also has many benefits for humans.
 However, ABoxTil would like to remind everyone that each type of tea has its grade, and the scale ranges broadly.
 Even if sourced from the same tea tree, there will be teas with lower grades and higher grades.
-Think about it, why is the tea sold in beverage shops so affordable and often complemented with sugar to cover the bitter taste?
-In order to keep costs down, the tea grades chosen by retailers are lower.
-Thus, it is an appropriate recommendation to select your favourite tea to brew yourself.

 ABoxTik will share different tea knowledge with you at any time.
 If you want to know more about tea, you are also very welcome to continue to follow us.
 We will continue to update the knowledge about tea here, as well as the little anecdotes about tea for everyone.
 Come and become a tea master with us!